 If there are questions about the form or which air permit number(s) to include in your request, please call the Air Quality Permitting Hotline at (877) 834-0474.

-If you plan to submit information you consider confidential, please read the NDEQ guidance document titled “Air Quality Confidentiality Claims,” which is available on the NDEQ website, prior to submitting the information.
-A confidentiality claim must be made in accordance with Title 115 – Rules of Practice and Procedure.
-The facility must submit a complete copy of the information or record for which the confidentiality claim is being made that is clearly marked “confidential.”
-A second copy of the record or information with the specific portions the facility is requesting to remain confidential blocked out must also be submitted.
-The Public Records laws require the public have access to the information submitted that has not been withheld as confidential.
-Please note that a claim of confidentiality is subject to the Director’s determination and granting confidentiality is not guaranteed.
-Confidentiality claims must be resolved before the Department will begin processing the submittal.
+If you plan to submit information you consider confidential, please complete the Confidentiality Request form, which is available on the NDEQ website, and submit it along with the required information as described in the form.
+A request for confidentiality must be made in accordance with Nebraska Administrative Code Title 115 – Rules of Practice and Procedure.
+Please note that a claim of confidentiality is subject to the Director’s determination and approving confidentiality is not guaranteed.
+Generally, confidentiality claims must be resolved before the Department will begin processing the related submittal.

 Submit your request as follows: